rlorca/http4k/src/docs/blog/a_retrospective/index.md

 ##### [@daviddenton][github]

 It's been quite a long time since we released version 3 of [http4k] all the way back in November 2017.
 Wow - that's over 1000 days in fact!
-Still, that doesn't mean that we've been sitting on our hands over in http4k Towers; far from it, we've been busier than ever making sure that we'll remember 2020 for more than just hibernating away in a bunker.
-In fact it did give us an idea for a pretty original piece of swag...
+Still, that doesn't mean that we've been sitting on our hands over in *http4k Towers* - far from it, we've been busier than ever making sure that we'll remember 2020 for more than just hibernating away in a bunker.
+In fact, the current interesting situation did give us an idea for a pretty original piece of swag...

 <img src="./mask_black.png" alt="mask"/>

 The eagle-eyed amongst you may have noticed that the project branding has undergone a bit of cosmetic surgery - we thought we'd treat ourselves to a professional job as opposed to the one I knocked up on the cheap way back at the start of the project.
 We're planning to do an entire refit of the content over the next few months, hopefully to make everything a little easier to find and to provide a few more pointers about where to start with the library.

 Anyway, I digress.
 We thought that we'd do a bit of a retrospective on what has happened in that time.
-But first, some numbers about what has gone on in those 1000 days:
+But first off, here are some numbers about what has gone on in those 1000 days in the [http4k] codebase:

 ```groovy
 >2500 commits